strapi/strapi/docs/docs/core/utils/event-hub.md

 ## Summary

 The event hub is a central system that processes a variety of events in a Strapi application.
-These events can emitted from a variety of sources, and can be used using subscriber functions.
+These events can be emitted from a variety of sources to trigger associated subscriber functions.

 <img
   src="/img/utils/event-hub-diagram.png"
   alt="A diagram showing how the event hub processes events with multiple sources with multiple subscribers" />

-_above: A diagram showing how the event hub processes events with multiple sources with multiple subscribers_
+_above: A diagram showing how the event hub processes events from different sources with multiple subscribers_

-Events are used in Strapi to power the webhooks and audit logs features, among other things.
-But the event hub can also be used in plugins.
-Using the plugin API, it is possible to listen to events emitted by Strapi, and to emit new events into the hub.
+Events are mainly used in Strapi to power the webhooks and audit logs features.
+However, plugin developers can also access the event-hub using the plugin API.
+This means plugins can listen to events emitted by Strapi and emit new events to the event hub.

 ## Detailed design

 The event hub is a store of subscriber functions.
-These subscribers get called for all emitted events, and receive the name and payload for each event.
+When an event is emitted to the hub, each subscriber function in the store will be called with the event's name and a variable number of arguments.

 This design was inspired by the way Strapi handles [lifecycle hooks](https://docs.strapi.io/developer-docs/latest/development/backend-customization/models.html#lifecycle-hooks).
 It was chosen over the [Node.js event emitter](https://nodejs.org/api/events.html#class-eventemitter) because it provides the ability to have a single subscriber function per feature, and does not cause [memory leak concerns](https://stackoverflow.com/questions/9768444/possible-eventemitter-memory-leak-detected).